Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Main Assumptions and Several Examples

 where $W_{i,j}$ is just the cluster dummies.
 For $\beta$ equal to a suitable weighted average of $\beta_j$'s, we may rewrite \eqref{eq:ex2} as \eqref{eq: IV-model} with $\eps_{i,j} = X_{i,j}^\top(\beta_j - \beta) + e_{i,j}$, which implies

 We then see that Assumption \ref{assumption: 1}(ii) is violated unless $\beta_j = \beta$. \end{example}

-\begin{example}[Difference-in-Difference] The wild bootstrap tests are unable to allow for the case with cluster-level IVs, which usually occur in difference-in-difference analysis with endogenous treatments.
+\begin{example}[Difference-in-Difference] We do not allow for the regression with cluster-level IVs, which usually occurs in difference-in-difference analysis with endogenous treatments.
 In this setting, the treatment status and group assignment are interpreted as our $X_{i,j}$ and $Z_{i,j}$, respectively, and they are different due to imperfect compliance.
 In addition, when the assignment is at the cluster level (i.e., some clusters are assigned to the treatment group while the others are assigned to the control group), the value of $Z_{i,j}$ is invariant within each cluster.
-If we use the full interaction of baseline covariates and cluster dummies as our $W_{i,j}$, then our Assumption \ref{assumption: 1}(ii) is violated because $\Sigma_j$ can be degenerate.
-Following the suggestion by \citet[Section S.2 of the supplemental appendix for their Example 3]{Canay-Santos-Shaikh(2020)}, it may be possible to avoid such an issue by clustering more coarsely. \end{example}
+If there exists cluster fixed effects which needs to be partialled out as in Example \ref{ex:1}, we have $\tilde Z_{i,j} = 0$, which means our Assumption \ref{assumption: 1}(ii) is violated because $\Sigma_j$ is zero, and thus, degenerate.
+Following the suggestion by \citet[Section S.2 of the supplemental appendix for their Example 3]{Canay-Santos-Shaikh(2020)}, it may be possible to avoid such an issue by clustering more coarsely (e.g., pairing one treated cluster with one control cluster). \end{example}

-\begin{example}[Interacting IVs with Cluster Dummies] We require the IVs $Z_{i,j}$ defined in Section \ref{subsec: setup} to be the baseline instruments which are not interacted with cluster dummies.
-To see this, we consider the simplest case that $W_{i,j}$ only contains the intercept and $Z_{i,j}$ is constructed as the interactions of a scalar baseline IV $\mathscr{Z}_{i,j}$ with cluster dummies.
-Then, for the last cluster (the $q$-th cluster), we have